Billboard Music Awards 2020: See Who Won - Local News 8

 Billboard Music Awards 2020: See Who Won

-The Billboard Music Awards are taking place Wednesday with Kelly Clarkson as the host.
+The Billboard Music Awards took place Wednesday evening with Kelly Clarkson as the host.

+Despite not having an audience inside the Dolby Theater in Los Angeles, Clarkson still brought dynamic energy to the stage.

+“Tonight is about the way music touches us all because music connects with us in so many ways, no matter who you are it moves us sometimes literally,” Clarkson said.

 Top Artist